Messapian shepherds

-In Greek mythology, the Messapian shepherds (Μεσσάπιοι) are the flock-tending inhabitants of Messapia (Northern Apulia), a region in Italy.
+In Greek and Roman mythology, the Messapian shepherds (Μεσσάπιοι) are the flock-tending inhabitants of Messapia (southern Apulia), an ancient region in the Italian Peninsula.
 They feature in two similar myths, where they offend local nymphs and are punished by them for their impiousness.

 Mythology

 Shepherd

-In one myth, nymphs, companions of Pan, lived in Messapia.
+In one version of the myth, some nymphs, companions of Pan, lived in Messapia.
 A shepherd frightened them, and then proceeded to mock them by mimicking their dance with loutish leaps, crude shouts and rustic insults.
-He would not stop until they turned him into a wild olive tree, whose bitter berries bear his sourness to this day.
+He would not stop until they turned him into a wild olive tree, whose bitter berries still bear his sourness to this day.

 Group of shepherds

-In another myth, some Messapian shepherds declared themselves better dancers than the Epimelides nymphs (nymphs that tend to the flocks), not realizing they were goddesses.
-The shepherds and the nymphs then got into a dancing competition.
-The shepherds danced in an artless manner, while the movements of the nymphs were full of grace and beauty.
-Naturally the nymphs won, and revealed their identities to the shepherds.
-For punishment, they turned them into trees, which still lament and groan to this day.
+In another variation of the myth, a group of Messapian shepherds declared themselves better dancers than the Epimelides nymphs (the nymphs that tend to the flocks), not realizing they were goddesses.
+The shepherds and the nymphs then agreed to settle the issue with a dancing competition.
+The shepherds danced in a crude and artless manner, while the movements of the nymphs were full of grace and beauty.
+Naturally the nymphs were proclaimed victors, and after winning they revealed their true identities to the hubristic shepherds.
+As punishment for their hubris, they turned them all into trees, which still groan and lament their fate to this day.